styopdev/webpack-interview-questions/README.md

 ### Concepts
 * What is webpack?
 * What is the main difference between webpack and other build tools like gulp or grunt?
-* What is bundle in webpack?
+* What is a bundle in webpack?
-* In which environment webpack works?
+* In which environment does webpack work?
-* What is `entry` point?
+* What is an `entry` point?
-* What is dependency graph and how webpack build it?
+* What is a dependency graph and how does webpack build it?
 * Which modules design patterns webpack supports out of the box?

 ### Config file
-* What is the format of webpack's config file.
+* What is the format of webpack's config file?
-* Is it possible to have multiple entry points in single webpack configuration file?
+* Is it possible to have multiple entry points in a single webpack configuration file?
 * Is it possible to define multiple configurations for different environments?
-* How to generate webpack config file automatically?
+* How can we generate webpack config file automatically?

 ### Loaders
-* What is loader in webpack?
+* What is a loader in webpack?
-* Where loaders should be defined?
+* Where should loaders be defined?
 * What is the difference between a rule and a loader?
 * Explain this code
     ```javascript